 What is your most coveted vintage find?

 Ohhhh, tough one.
-But I’d have to say it is this incredible 1920s cutwork lace dress that I found at a Byron garage sale for $30 (see above pic).
+But I’d have to say it is this incredible 1920s cutwork lace dress that I found at a Byron garage sale for $30 (see below pic).
 It’s one of my favourite pieces ever.
 Incidentally, it was the inspiration piece for SPELL’s Isla Bonita story a few years back.

 If you weren't doing Chasing Unicorns what do you think you would be doing?

 Definitely working for myself and being creative but not sure exactly what.
 I’m a terrible planner, I'm more of a follow my heart kind of person who doesn’t usually have a clear agenda when I set out.
 This quality in me drives my husband crazy but following my heart and just seeing where things lead has always worked out ok for me.
 All I know is after having kids (and the meaningfulness of that role) going back to work in an occupation that I wasn’t passionate about or wasn’t meaningful to me was not appealing at all.
 I think this is pretty universal for all Mothers.

 What is the greatest lesson that motherhood has taught you?